The Annual Summer School on National Minorities in Border Regions

 Fees

 Applicants who submit their completed applications before the Early Bird deadline will be eligible for a reduced fee in the event that they are selected for the programme.
-Fees will be due to be paid in late June.
+Fees will be due to be paid in June.

-The tuition fee for the Summer School 2023 is
+The tuition fee for the Summer School 2025 is

 The fee covers:

-- The week-long programme of lectures and workshops;
+- The week-long programme of lectures and workshops.

-- All reading materials before and during the Summer School ;
+- All reading materials before and during the Summer School.

-- Accommodation (including breakfast) in shared rooms from 26 August (Saturday) - 3 September 2023 (Sunday);
+- Accommodation (including breakfast) in shared twin-bed rooms from 23 August (Saturday) - 31 August 2025 (Sunday).

-- A field trip to Novi Sad;
+- A field trip to Narva, Estonia.

-- Participation in all additional Summer School activities (city tour, social activities, visits to museums/exhibition);
+- Participation in all additional Summer School activities (city tour, social activities, visits to museums/exhibition).

 Travel costs, as well as visa and health/travel insurance costs will not be reimbursed.